William H. Bright Jr.

-William H. Bright Jr. is the Chief Judge of the Connecticut Appellate Court.
+William H. Bright Jr. (born August 15, 1962) is an associate justice of the Connecticut Supreme Court.
+He previously served as the chief judge of the Connecticut Appellate Court.

 Education

-Bright earned his Bachelor of Arts from Dickinson College in 1984 and his Juris Doctor from the University of Chicago Law School in 1987.
+Bright earned his Bachelor of Arts from Dickinson College in 1984 and his J.D. degree from the University of Chicago Law School in 1987.

-Legal career
+Career

 He was the managing partner of McCarter & English's Hartford law office and co-chair of the firm's Business Litigation practice group.
 He also was a shareholder in Cummings & Lockwood, a member of the firm's Board of Directors, and chair of the firm's Litigation practice group.